LillyTBui/dat250-poll-app/reports/dat250-expass4.md

 In one of the tests the queries use `createNativeQuery` so I had to explicitly name the user table `users` to avoid errors.
-Additionally, I had to set the cascade option for some fields because they were independent on the parent.
+Additionally, I had to set the cascade option for options in `Poll` because they were dependent on the parent.
 Another issue encountered was that I originally used Lombok's `@Data` annotation which gave me a toString() method for all fields, but this resulted in an infinite loop if there were bidirectional associations.